ideal-lab5/idn-docs/docs/learn/verifiable_randomness_beacons.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Interoperable Randomness Beacon
+# Verifiable Randomness Beacons

-An interoperable randomness beacon (IRB) is a protocol that outputs a hash-chain of publicly verifiable randomness.
+A verifiable randomness beacon (VRB) is a protocol that outputs a hash-chain of publicly verifiable randomness.
 In many randomness beacon solutions, there is no way to trustlessly order outputs in an efficient way.
 Instead, outputs of randomness beacons are generally presented as a mixed bag of unsorted values with no inherent relation to each other (e.g. which one came first?).

 ![](../../static/assets/blob.drawio.png)